Determining a Creative Practice

 Hope in the Waiting

-In the Bible there are several Hebrew words which are used to describe hope.
-The Bible project explains these:
+In the Bible there are several Hebrew words which are used to describe hope, explained in this video from the Bible Project:

 In the Old Testament, the prophet Hosea chose hope – in a time when there was nothing to be optimistic about.
 Israel was being oppressed by foreign empires.
 Like Hosea, choosing hope is part of the prophetic voice that Christians can have in society.
 Remembering what God had done in the past, to bring his people out of Egypt during the Exodus, Hosea applied it to the future, saying: “God could turn this valley of trouble into a door of hope.”
 God’s past faithfulness motivated hope for the future.
 We look forward by looking back – trusting in nothing other than God’s character.